solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 5\. finally, of dark, metallic granules, to some extent pulled by the magnet, which are in most cases related to ferrous sulfide, or at least meteoritic iron.

+All of these larger, prevalently roundish, irregularly cornered (not longish spear-shaped) small pieces are situated in a fine particulate-like, granular, gray matrix, which seems to be comprised of the same little and tiny slivers as was just mentioned.
+Here too, a glass-like binding mass is not detected.

 ...